skytreader/felinium/readme.markdown

 # Arte Angular

 Motivating question: Is our UI too fancy for Selenium?
+For instance, dealing with `select` elements is easy---see `plain_select.py`.

-How to interact with `ui-select-2`/`kb-mobile-prefix-selector`?
+But we use `ui-select2`!
+What do?
 See `uiselect2.py`

 What happens when the selector applies to more than one element?
 [You can locate via CSS selectors](https://www.kalibrr.com/employers/signup) but it is still not